 In the interest of helping my kids, and yours, develop a healthy prayer life that covers these areas, I came up with a Family Prayer Box project.
 I’m going to share with you how to make your own Family Prayer Box.
 I also have six printable dividers for your prayer box, and I’ll be sharing printable card sets every other week for each category so you can complete your box.

 You can get started making your Family Prayer Box and printing the dividers and available prayer card sets today.
-Be sure to subscribe to Thinking Kids so you can download your printable sets, and so you’ll receive email updates each time a new set is available.
+You can subscribe below to receive the Family Prayer Box Project eBook–including all seven printable sets!

 I often get asked how to print Thinking Kids resources.
 Here’s my very best advice.
 Take it and adapt it for your own good uses.